sarvarjafarov/eastern-bang-insurance-aggregator/README.md

 # eastern-bang-insurance-aggregator

+## Project description and problem being solved

+### Project Description
+Insurance Buddy is a web-based insurance aggregator designed specifically for international students, scholars, and exchange participants in the US.
+The platform solves the complexity of navigating the US healthcare system by allowing users to search, filter, and compare health insurance plans based on age, visa type, and family status.

+### Problem Being Solved
+International students are required to carry health insurance but face a fragmented and opaque market with limited guidance on compliant and affordable alternatives to costly university plans.
+Existing options including university insurance, travel insurance, and generic comparison websites are often inflexible, non compliant, or poorly suited to academic calendars and student health needs.
+As a result, students default into expensive plans or rely on informal advice, leading to inefficiencies, higher costs, and preventable coverage gaps.

 This repository hosts a Django project bootstrap for the Eastern Bang Insurance Aggregator.
 It solves the problem of comparing and selecting travel/health insurance plans for international students by centralizing plan data, providing saved packs, reviews, documents, and analytics (including an A/B test page) in one place.

 ## Getting Started